DipRRai/DipRRai/README.md

-### Howdy! 👋🤠 The name's Dip, but you can call me Dip (sorry my name doesn't get any shorter than this)
+### Howdy! 👋🤠 The name's Dip, but you can call me Dip
+                                                    (apologies my name doesn't get any shorter than this)

 I'm a student at The University of Melbourne currently studying Computer Science with a Major in Computation and Software Systems